CrayLabs/SmartSim/doc/model.rst

 You might use TorchScript scripts to represent individual models within the model.

-Example: Loading an TorchScript to the Model
+Example: Loading a TorchScript to the Model
 --------------------------------------------
 In this example, we demonstrate how to instruct SmartSim to load an TorchScript into the database at model runtime.

-**Python Script: Define a TorchScript for Model Purposes**
+**Python Script: Using Torch Scripts As ML Models**

-Define the TorchScript code to a variable in the Python driver script:
+Define the TorchScript code as a variable in the Python driver script:

 .. code-block:: python